thomasweis27/cybersecurity/Additional Resources/Notes for the CMMC Exam/Domain 3 Task 1.md

 * 5 2002.16 Accessing and disseminating
 * 5 2002.18 Decontrolling
 * 5 2002.20 Marking
-* 5 2002.22 Limitations on applicability of agency CUI policies
+* 5 2002.22 Limitations on the applicability of agency CUI policies
 * 5 2002.24 Agency self-inspection program

 ---

 FARS System - Established for the codification and publication of uniform policies and procedures for acquisition by all executive agencies
-* DFARS - D stands for DoD - cannot contredict, only supplement
+* DFARS - D stands for DoD - cannot contradict, only supplement
 * DFARS - starts with '25' instead of just '5'
 * DFARS Clause 252.204-7012: Safeguarding Covered Defense Information and Cyber Incident Reporting
   * Requirements: Adequate security per NIST Special Publication (SP) 800-171 & Rapidly report cyber incidents within 72 hours to DoD at https://dibnet.dod.mil